shader-slang/slang/docs/user-guide/a1-02-slangpy.md

     return grad_out;
 }
 ```

+You can refer [this documentation](07-autodiff.md) for a detailed reference of Slang's automatic differentiation system.

 With this, the python script `slangpy.loadModule("square.slang")` will now return
 a scope that defines two functions, `square_fwd` and `square_bwd`.
 We can then use these